modular-rest/modular-rest/docs/interpreter/server_blueprint.md

 function validate(obj, requiredFields) {
     /*
         this method could validate an Object by given field's name list and return bool.
-        - requiredFields: is a string that contains keys being spareted by " ".
+        - requiredFields: is a string that contains keys being spared by " ".
     */
     let type = typeof requiredFields;
     let result;

     if (type == 'string')
-        result = ckeckSimple(obj, requiredFields);
+        result = checkSimple(obj, requiredFields);
     else if (type == 'object')
         result = checkComplex(obj, requiredFields);